Big Pun: Posthumous works and legacy

 In 2002, a documentary about Big Pun, entitled Big Pun: Still Not a Player was released, which revealed that he was homeless as an adolescent and abused as a child.
 The film includes footage of him pistol-whipping Liza Rios.

 In 2004, Triple Seis released the track "Harsh Reality", which samples Big Pun's "You Ain't a Killer" and credits Pun as a featured artist.
 In 2005, Cuban Link released "Letter to Pun" which was Cuban's second tribute song to Pun, the previous being "Flowers for the Dead" from Cuban's 24K album.
 A video was made for the song and was included in Cuban's Chain Reaction CD packaging.
 Seis has a cameo in the video.

 A second posthumous album was planned for release by Sony Music Entertainment in 2006 but was shelved due to a dispute with producer John "Jellybean" Benitez, who owned the publishing rights to many of the intended album's tracks.
 In June 2005, Liza Rios put her husband's $100,000 custom Terror Squad medallion up for auction on eBay, citing financial hardship due to receiving no royalties from Pun's album sales.

 On March 22, 2021, the intersection of East Fordham Rd and Grand Concourse in his native Bronx was named "Big Pun Plaza" in Pun's honor.
 A ceremony including family, friends, and local politicians preceded the street naming.

+In 2022, Cuban Link released "Letter to Pun, Pt.
+2 (3 Sides to a Story)", the long-awaited sequel to "Letter to Pun".
+The single was eventually followed by an official video in 2025.